 I truly recommend the MSc in Marine Environmental Management to anyone with a passion for the oceans, and if you are willing to work hard, you are going to have an absolutely brilliant year!Beth, 2014/15

-You should have at least a 2:1 degree.
+You should have at least a 2:1 honours degree or equivalent.
+We will also consider your application if you have a 2:2 honours degree and relevant work experience.
 Ideally you will have studied a science degree but if not and you have a passion for marine conservation then we will consider you.